 34,000 BP Evidence of marine foods

 The earliest known evidence of fish and shellfish being eaten by Aboriginal people was found at a site near the North West Cape, the coast that faces Ningaloo Reef in Western Australia.
-Excavations at the Mandu Mandu Creek rock shelter revealed artefacts, mollusc shells, and fish and animal bone fragments.
+Excavations at the Mandu Mandu Creek rock shelter revealed artifacts, mollusc shells, and fish and animal bone fragments.

 The earliest evidence of grinding technology to create sharp stone axes was discovered at an Aboriginal archaeological and rock art site in south-western Arnhem Land in 2010.
 The axe fragment they found was at least 5000 years older than previous discoveries in Japan and Australia.